Brutusa/brutusa.github.io/_posts/2022-08-22-spring-demo.markdown

 ---
 layout: post
-title: Spring API Demo
+title: Java + Spring API Demo
 date: 2022-08-22 00:00:00 +0300
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
-img: spacestore.png # Add image post (optional)
+img: javaspring.png # Add image post (optional)
 tags: [Spring, Java, API] # add tag
 ---